collinfeight5/LeNet-ML-Traffic-Sign-Classifier/README.md

 ### Design and Test a Model Architecture

 As a first step, I decided to convert the images to grayscale.
-After reading a multitude of studies about image processing and using CCN', it seemed like the best move and ended up improving the speed of the algorithm.
-I also normalized the data because it improves efficency processing images.
+After reading a multitude of studies about image processing and using CCN', it seemed like the best approach.
+I also ended up using the dropout method which ended up improving the accuracy of the algorithm.
+Along with this, I normalized the data to improve the efficency processing images.

 Here is an example of a traffic sign image before and after grayscaling/normalzing.